anodyne/nova/README.md

 ## Upgrades

-The original plan with Nova 3 was to offer upgrade paths from SMS 2, Nova 1 and Nova 2.
-After careful consideration though, we've decided to make the only upgrade path through Nova 2.
-If you're coming from SMS 2, you'll need to upgrade from SMS 2 to Nova 2, then to Nova 3.
-If you're coming from Nova 1, you'll need to upgrade from Nova 1 to Nova 2, then to Nova 3.
+You must be running Nova 2.0 or higher to upgrade to Nova 3.
+If you're running a version of the system prior to 2.0 (or even a version of SMS), your only upgrade path is to upgrade to Nova 2 and then to Nova 3.